A Higher Standard

 Biden Admits It Publicly

-Joe Biden's lost TOP SECRET (SCI) documents are a very big deal
+Joe Biden's "stolen" TOP SECRET (SCI) documents are a very big deal

 Barack Obama once famously said, "don't underestimate Joe's ability to f*ck things up."